Wild Horse Reservoir Project Alternatives

 Gear and todo list icon

-Map of the proposed alternatives for the Wild Horse Reservoir Project.
+Map of the alternatives BLM identified for the Wild Horse Reservoir Project in Park County.
 Click for larger image.

 Map of Denver Basin Aquifer Storage and Recovery Alternative.
 Twenty-one wells throughout the city of Aurora with pipelines connecting all the wells.
 A reverse osmosis plant would be just west of the city.